Bears are active in Grand Teton

 Western Center for Historic Preservation

 The WCHP was jointly developed by the National Park Service and the National Trust for Historic Preservation, and includes a preservation shop and office facility in Moose, WY, for year round carpentry and administrative work, and the rehabilitation of White Grass Dude Ranch as a training facility and cultural resource center for seasonal research.
 The Moose facility, a massive log building that was moved from the Rockefeller's JY Ranch, was completed in 2006 and currently serves as the headquarters for the WCHP.
 The White Grass Dude Ranch rehabilitation project is underway, with a scheduled completion date of 2016.
-For the most up-to-date information on the WCHP and White Grass, visit the WCHP blog.

 Did You Know?